 The Horn Island (Ngurapai) Airport is owned and operated by the Torres Shire Council.
 It is considered to be the gateway to the Torres Strait and the Northern Peninsula Area.
-The airport is located on Horn Island, which is approximately 8km from Thursday Island.
+The airport is located on Horn Island, which is almost 8km from Thursday Island.

 The aerodrome was first constructed prior to World War 2 by the American Armed Forces, and was upgraded in June 1995 to its current form including the construction of the existing terminal when Council took over ownership from the Department of Transport.